After we show you how to make refried beans at home, you'll never want to buy canned again!

 Why haven't we been making this recipe more often?!

-Vegan refried beans are super easy to make, and the canned version just doesn't compare to making them from scratch!
+Learning how to make refried beans is super easy, and the canned version just doesn't compare to making them from scratch!

 "But they're so hard to make!"

-Maybe you're like us and didn't want to try making a recipe like refried black beans because it sounds complicated.
+Maybe you're like us and aren't sure if you want to try making a recipe like refried black beans because it sounds complicated.

 It is not.